pivotal/docs-tap/tas-migration/buildpacks/php.hbs.md

 ##### Tanzu Application Platform

-TAP buildpacks allow you to [specify the composer.json](https://docs.vmware.com/en/VMware-Tanzu-Buildpacks/services/tanzu-buildpacks/GUID-php-php-buildpack.html#set-the-composer.json-path) path (relative to the project root) by using the native `$COMPOSER` environment variable.
+Tanzu Application Platform buildpacks allow you to [specify the composer.json](https://docs.vmware.com/en/VMware-Tanzu-Buildpacks/services/tanzu-buildpacks/GUID-php-php-buildpack.html#set-the-composer.json-path) path (relative to the project root) by using the native `$COMPOSER` environment variable.

 Example `spec` section from a `workload.yaml`: